eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 [React Transform Boilerplate](https://github.com/gaearon/react-transform-boilerplate)
 should be used instead.
 However that project has been _deprecated_.
 React Hot Loader v3 is on the horizon and will fix some long-standing issues with both.

-So we are waiting on on it.
+There may already be code to include React Hot Loader.

-_There may already be commented out code to include React Hot Loader._ Include your own if not.
+Include your own if not.

 https://medium.com/@rajaraodv/webpacks-hmr-react-hot-loader-the-missing-manual-232336dc0d96#.nulsvwntw